Estimated reading time: 7 minutes

 Do things that develop your self-confidence

 As Eleanor Roosevelt wonderfully challenged us: “Do one thing every day that scares you.”
 Fear is one of the biggest enemies of self-confidence.
 Learn how to kick your fear to the curb.
+This is a big part of love fitness – taking calculated and wise risks.
 Trepidation and anxiety are not sexy.
 In fact they do damage to you and your potential for being the best partner you can be.
 When you have negative feelings and inner self-talk, they are transmitted through your whole being.
 It cuts you off from people and makes you feel isolated.

 Learn how to dismiss your negative self-talk if you want to truly connect with people in a positive way.
 When you are nervous, your body language reflects it and you unknowingly make those around you uncomfortable.
 In turn that affects their body language toward you.
 It becomes a vicious downward spiral.